Our Team

 Senior Fellow, Creative Arts Collective

-Dr. Steve Guthrie serves as a the Senior Fellow and previously served as a Thought Leader for the Creative Arts Collective.
-Steve Guthrie is Professor of Theology / Religion and the Arts at Belmont University and is Senior Fellow for The Creative Arts Collective.
+Dr. Steve Guthrie serves as a Senior Fellow and previously was a Thought Leader for the Creative Arts Collective.
+Steve is Professor of Theology / Religion and the Arts at Belmont University and is Senior Fellow for The Creative Arts Collective.
 He began his professional life as a performing musician, and much of his research and writing is at the intersection of theology and the arts.
 He is the author of Creator Spirit: The Holy Spirit and the Art of Becoming Human (Baker Academic, 2011), and along with Bennett Zon is the General Editor of the five-volume Oxford Handbook of Music and Christian Theology (Oxford University Press, 2025).

 Alyssa Dituro